$p$-adic Hodge theory in rigid analytic families: The functors

 We will need a number of preparatory results.
-Throughout the proofs of these results, we will use freely the fact that if $A$ is a $\Q_p$-Banach algebra, then $A$ is potentially orthonormalizable (cf. Appendix~\ref{functional}).
-This follows from Proposition~\ref{discrete-ortho}, since $\Q_p$ is discretely valued.
+Throughout the proofs of these results, we will use freely the fact that if $A$ is a $\Q_p$-Banach algebra, then $A$ is potentially orthonormalizable in the sense of~\cite{buzzard}.
+This follows from~\cite[Proposition 10.1]{schneider}, since $\Q_p$ is discretely valued.
 This has the consequence that injections of Fr\'echet spaces are preserved under completed tensor products with $A$ over $\Q_p$.

 \begin{lemma} Let $A$ be an orthonormalizable $\Q_p$-Banach algebra, and let $\mathscr{A}$ be its unit ball.
 Let $h$ be a positive integer.
 Then

 \end{lemma} \begin{proof} This is an $A$-linear analogue of~\cite[Lemme 3.1]{berger}.
 We prove the first assertion here; with this in place, the proof of the second carries over verbatim from~\cite{berger}.
 Note that the first assertion is an equality of topological $\Z_p$-modules inside $A\widehat\otimes\widetilde{\B}^+$, not algebras, because we do not know that there is an algebra norm on $A$ making it into an orthonormalizable $\Q_p$-Banach space.